-PROFILE: Based in Fayetteville, Arkansas, the Willard and Pat Walker Charitable Foundation is an independent funder that has given significantly in Arkansas.
+PROFILE: Based in Fayetteville, Arkansas, the Willard and Pat Walker Charitable Foundation is an independent funder that supports nonprofits in Arkansas.
 The foundation was established in 2003 and funded in 2004 after assets were transferred from the Willard and Pat Walker Charitable Foundation Trust.
 Like many locally focused family foundations, the heirs seek to honor the legacy of the founders with ongoing grantmaking.
 Pat Walker passed away in September 2016.

-A big goal for this funder has been increased access to healthcare and education in the state.
-It has also been interested in preparing students to become youth ministers, family counselors, advocacy workers, chaplains, pastors, and international relief workers.
+One of the foundation’s funding priorities is increased access to healthcare and education in the state.
+It also supports preparing students to become youth ministers, family counselors, advocacy workers, chaplains, pastors, and international relief workers.
 The foundation and Walker family have also consistently supported the University of Arkansas and Razorback athletics.
-Other grantees include: Northwest Arkansas Community College, John Brown University, Arkansas Children’s Hospital, Brandon Burlsworth Foundation, Single Parent Scholarship Fund of Northwest Arkansas, Ozark Guidance Center, Circle of Life Hospice, The Jones Center for Families, the Fayetteville Public Library, the Springdale Public Library, and Crystal Bridges Museum of American Art.
+Other past grantees include: Northwest Arkansas Community College, John Brown University, Arkansas Children’s Hospital, Brandon Burlsworth Foundation, Single Parent Scholarship Fund of Northwest Arkansas, Ozark Guidance Center, Circle of Life Hospice, The Jones Center for Families, the Fayetteville Public Library, the Springdale Public Library, and Crystal Bridges Museum of American Art.

-Current grant guidelines can be accessed on the funder’s website.
+Grant seekers can access current grant guidelines on the funder’s website.
 Grantmaking is typically restricted to Arkansas, Oklahoma, Missouri, and Kansas.
 The foundation’s board is mostly composed of family members.
 It typically reviews requests from January 15 to March 1 for spring/summer funding, and August 15 to October 1 for fall/winter funding.

 At the end of a recent year, the foundation had over $35 million in assets and had given out over $3.4 million in charitable contributions.
-Many grants have been between $1,000 and $10,000.
+Many grants range between $1,000 and $10,000.
 Many groups in Fayetteville, Little Rock, Springdale, and Bentonville have benefited from Walker grants.

 Debbie Walker and Johnny Walker are the grandchildren of the founders and have been involved with foundation operations.
 Debbie Walker served as the foundation’s executive director until May 2012.
 General questions can be directed to 479-582-2310 or email@example.com.